Cultured Guru Logo

 Sourdough Heart Shaped Cookies for Valentine’s Day

-Try our Sourdough Heart Shaped Cookies this Valentine’s – classic sourdough heart shaped sugar cookies with natural sprinkles.
+Try our Sourdough Heart Shaped Cookies this Valentine’s!
+They’re a classic sourdough sugar cookie, cut into heart shapes with natural sprinkles.
 Perfect for sharing love 💕🍪.

 Sourdough Heart Shaped Cookies

-Sourdough Heart Shaped Cookies for Valentine’s Day are not just a delightful treat; they’re a healthier option, too, thanks to the fermentation process of sourdough, which can make them easier to digest.
+Sourdough Heart-Shaped Cookies for Valentine’s Day are a healthier option, thanks to the sourdough fermentation process, which can make them easier to digest.

 Baking these cookies is a fun activity with kids, allowing creative kitchen fun(and learning)!
-Their unique taste and heartwarming shape make them an exceptional homemade gift that genuinely comes from the heart.
+Their unique taste and heart shape make them an exceptional homemade gift that genuinely comes from the heart.

 Perfect for Valentine’s Day, these cookies add a touch of personal love and care to your V-day treats.